koolcidz123/helion/README.md

-# hellion
+# helion

-This is just a trial of the original one.....pls dont steal this code....
+# main2.py is the updated code